DragonBox/uplift-documentation/source/howto/add_repository.rst

-Add Repository To Your Project
+Add a Repository To Your Project
 ======================================

 1. Open ``Upfile.xml``